Gastrotheca albolineata

 Gastrotheca albolineata (common name: white-lined treefrog) is a frog species in family Hemiphractidae.
 It is endemic to southeastern Brazil and known from São Paulo, Rio de Janeiro, and Espírito Santo states at elevations of 600–1400 m asl.

-Gastrotheca albolineata is a canopy dweller in primary and old secondary rainforests.
+Gastrotheca albolineata is a canopy dweller in primary and older secondary rainforests.
 It requires big trees as its habitat.
-Females carry the eggs on their back, and eggs develop directly to froglets.
+Females carry the eggs on their backs, and eggs develop directly to froglets.

+Scientists have reported the frog in protected areas.

 It is a common species but difficult to observe.
 It is not considered threatened by the International Union for Conservation of Nature (IUCN), but deforestation and agricultural encroachment are localized threats.